Eyob1061/task-1/README.md

 # Stock Analysis Dashboard

+> This is the task-1 implementation of the stock analysis project.

 This project provides a Python-based stock analysis tool that visualizes stock data using various technical indicators.

 ## Features